-If you want to purchase with the intent to flip: It’s best to choose a property that’s available at a discount rate so you can quickly sell it at a higher rate.
+If you want to purchase with the intent to flip: It’s best to choose a property that’s available at a discount price so you can quickly sell it at a higher price.

 You’ll need to be in constant touch with agents and keep an eye on real estate ads to ensure you never miss out on a good opportunity.

 Most people sell at a discounted price when they are in a financial mess.
 You can move to sell it on an as-is basis at the actual market rate or perform upgrades before putting it up for sale.

 We should also mention that you can use a single property for multiple purposes.
 For example, you can buy a house, live in it for a few months, rent it out, and then sell it when you find a good buyer.

 Other than this, decide between residential and commercial properties:

 - Residential Properties: Include houses, condos, villas, vacation homes, etc.